Nivaturimika/Katerina-Engine/docs/user_guide.md

 - Ensure you're connecting using IPv4 or IPv6 - accordingly, hosts will not accept a client with a different IPv
 - If using IPv6, check that your router even supports it
 - If using IPv4, do not input semicolons (i.e, `127.0.0.1:1283`), as this will be interpreted as a IPv6 address
-- Check that your firewall is not blocking Alice
+- Check that your firewall is not blocking KatEngine
 - Check your internet connection (maybe even ping the host)
 - If using a VPN tunneling app, check that you're connected to the peer
 - Ensure you all have the same game version